blipinsk/FlippableStackView/README.md

 -------------
 The `FlippableStackView` is highly customizable to provide you with just the visual effect you really wanted.

-There are three methods that allows for initialization of the stack:
+There are two methods that allows for initialization of the stack:

-  1. First one sets up the stack in the default way (scale-wise and orientation-wise):
+  1. The one that sets the stack in the default way (scale-wise):

         public void initStack(int numberOfStacked)

-  2. The second one sets up the stack in the default way (scale-wise) but let's you choose the orientation of it:

-        public void initStack(int numberOfStacked, StackPageTransformer.Orientation orientation)

-  2. And the last one... a bit more advanced (lets you customize all the scale-related, orientation-related and alignment-related parameters):
+  2. And the other one... a bit more advanced (lets you customize all the scale-related and alignment-related parameters):

         public void initStack(int numberOfStacked,
-                              StackPageTransformer.Orientation orientation,
                               float currentPageScale,
                               float topStackedScale,
                               float overlapFactor,